 3/ Unleash'em all!

 This is where Full Speed Swarm comes into play: it lets the game execute as many tasks as required.
-So even with 100 cops on the map, they can all perform as well as if they were alone (at least, the gap between what they should be and what they are is greatly reduced).
+So even with 100 cops on the map, they can all perform as well as if they were alone.

 With this point in mind, you can now understand how Full Speed Swarm does not add difficulty, it just helps to reach what was originally designed.

 Are there any drawbacks?

 Executing way more tasks increases CPU workload therefore frame rate may lower a bit on low-end computers.
 To mitigate this, I've optimized a lot of things (unchanged behavior, faster process) and frame rate won't go down even on low-end computers.
 In case it still makes too much of a difference, you can adjust the maximum tasks throughput in the options menu.

 On my way to optimize whatever I could, I've added to some of the rewritten function a few off-topic things.